RakaDoank/carbon-react-native/docs/docs/components/checkbox/checkbox-group.md

 > [**CheckboxGroupProps['orientation']**](../../definitions/interfaces/CheckboxGroupProps.md#orientation)?: `"vertical"` \| `"horizontal"`

-Checkboxes in a group will be stacked vertically, but also you can stacked horizontally.
-Default is `"vertical"`
+Checkboxes in a group will be stacked vertically by default, but you can make it stacked horizontally

 ```tsx
 import {